cubeta-io/cubeta-starter/docs/usage.md

 18. a set of pages to handle your authentication flow based on your frontend stack

 Now as you see you are now ready to create your authentication endpoints powered up by those files and classes

-> [!warning]
-> Notice that running this command will ask you about overriding existing files this mean that any file has the same
-> path and name as the generated files will be lost

 Looking at the generated files you should focus on two files the first is : `UserService.php` and `BaseAuthController.php` as you will notice that the **UserService** class handle the authentication logic for both